ubc-library-rc/intro-web-scraping/content/understanding-a-website.md

 To help illustrate how scrapers use HTML to identify content we will use the Data Miner extension for Chrome.

+The Data Miner extension is an accessible way to introduce web scraping concepts.
+More sophisticated scraping is usually accomplished with scripts (e.g. Python), especially in research were reproducibility is important.

 - Scraping example 1: search results from [Google Scholar](https://scholar.google.com)
 - Scraping example 2: Member of Parliament [addresses](https://www.ourcommons.ca/Members/en/search)